U.S. Air Force, 2003-2009

 U.S. Marine Corps, 1994-1998; U.S. Army Reserves, 1998-2004

 “I never thought I was going to make it…”

 After 10 years of service split between the U.S. Marines and the U.S. Army Reserves, Tony was dismissed after failing a drug test.
 His drug habit soon worsened and he lost his marriage, his apartment and eventually all contact with his family.
 He lived out of his car and survived on petty theft.
-When he heard about Swords to Plowshares from a fellow veteran, Tony managed to stay sober for a week and then entered our Transitional Housing Program.
+When he heard about Swords to Plowshares from a fellow veteran, Tony managed to stay sober for a week and then entered our Housing Program.
 He attended classes and began to make better decisions.
 Once stable and sober, Tony reconnected with his two daughters—something he considers his greatest accomplishment.